ReduxKotlin

 Store enhancers are much the same concept as higher-order components in React, which are also occasionally called “component enhancers”.

 Copies can be easily created and modified without mutating the original store.
-There is an example
+There is an example in compose documentation demonstrating that.

 Most likely you'll never write a store enhancer.
 Amusingly, the Redux middleware implementation is itself a store enhancer.